mustafasaifee42/VR-Viz/README.md

 ## Known Issues
 * Multiple a-frame screens cannot be embedded in the same page [(https://github.com/aframevr/aframe/issues/916)](https://github.com/aframevr/aframe/issues/916)
 * Ticks in Spiral chart is not working
+* Holes in the maps don't work (for example Lesotho in South Africa)
 * ~~Grid in the axes doesnt work right now~~
 * ~~Titles of the axes doesnt work right now~~